SoJGo/bank-tech-test/README.md

 ## Points for consideration
 ---
 - Specification makes no mention of an overdraft limit, I would query this as it is currently far too good a bank account to have.
-- CustomerAccount could be modified to hold a selection of accounts, with the individual specifying which one to access at the time.
+- CustomerAccount could be modified as a future feature, to hold a selection of accounts, with the individual specifying which one to access at the time.